Rangers: Charles Green steps down as chief executive

 However, in April, Whyte threatened legal action to prove he still has ownership over Rangers' assets and released audio recordings of conversations he had with Green and Rangers commercial director Imran Ahmad.

-Non-executive directors then commissioned an investigation into the matter and the Scottish Football Association is also conducting an investigation of its own.
+Non-executive directors then commissioned an investigation into the matter and

 "Recent events have undoubtedly been a distraction for both myself and all involved with Rangers," Green explained in a statement.

 "I am very proud to have been associated with a club of the stature of Rangers and am proud of the achievements of the club during my tenure as chief executive.